OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/genetic_algorithm.rst

 notes for the class 2009 AAE550 taught by Prof. William A. Crossley.
 The implementation is pure Python.

 The SimpleGADriver supports integer design variables, but it is not limited to them.
-You can use a genetic algorithm with contiuous design variables, but they must be discretized before being encoded into a binary string.
+You can use a genetic algorithm with continuous design variables, but they must be discretized before being encoded into a binary string.
 The SimpleGADriver will encode a continuous variable for you, but you must specify the number of bits for the discretization via the 'bits' option.
 This number is the base-2 logarithm of the number of points you want between the min and max value.
 A higher value means more accuracy for this variable, but it also increases